citrineos/citrineos.github.io/README.md

 - **Navbar**: To add or modify navbar items, adjust the `_data/navigation.yml` file.
 Each item has a `name` and a `link`, some also have a `logo`.
 In this case the logo will be displayed and the name is the fallback in case the logo can not be shown.
 Follow the existing syntax pattern to add more navbar items.

 - **Content**: To add content to pages adjust the markdown files, e.g. framework.md.
 These pages start with Front Matter that starts and ends with `---`.
-In between a title can be chosen and the default layout is set.
+In between these markings a title can be chosen and the default layout is set.
   - **Markdown**:
     Jekyll uses Markdown for content.
 If you're new to Markdown, here's a [quick guide](https://www.markdownguide.org/getting-started/).